 1. Let your customers explain themselves

-Even when you think you can anticipate the customer’s core need because you’ve seen it before,.
+Even when you think you can anticipate the customer’s core need because you’ve seen it before, think twice about shutting down the conversation with a single reply.
 You want Francine to indulge you with a description of how she’s using your product, which you’re not going to get if you cut her off.